ronyelon/Little-Free-Library-Books/readme.md

 ## SO on with it.

 Started with a simple bootstrap starter page, to get somethings on the wall.
 Since i am not able to obtain the API data file, (probably for the better).
 The idea is, a user can use the link to the LFL map to obtain their LFL Charter Number.
 This is a unique number applied to each LFL.
 Back to my website, by entering in the charter number, you are taken to a page where -1) if an inventory list has already been created for that charter number, a list of books will appear with the ability edit, 2) if no database exists for that charter, you can create one and add/edit books.

+Been away a little bit due to illness but am back to continue this project.
+Went out to my local LFL and took a photo of it.
+In order to get a MVP starting with just 1 LFL and building out the front end then back end for books inventory.